-- a) maintain and promote Downtown Georgetown and Downtown Acton as focal points for commerce, tourism and pedestrian-scale activity in the Town; - b) encourage tourism and development in the Downtown Area that capitalizes on expected growth in the Region and beyond; - c) encourage the development of a mix of uses to enhance the character of the Downtown Area; - d) encourage streetscape and façade improvements that revitalize the cultural and historic character of the Downtown Area; - e) further enhance the Downtown Areas so they continue to be a source of pride in the Region and beyond; - f) establish a definitive boundary for the Downtown Area within which a mixed use, pedestrian-oriented environment can be enhanced and fostered; - g) reinforce the importance of the Downtown Area by identifying and promoting a complementary area for transitional commercial development; and, - h) protect the residential character of the area adjacent to the Downtown Area.
+- a) maintain and promote Downtown Georgetown and Downtown Acton as focal points for commerce, tourism and pedestrian-scale activity in the Town; - b) encourage tourism and development in the Downtown Area that capitalizes on expected growth in the Region and beyond; - c) encourage the development of a mix of uses to enhance the character of the Downtown Area; - d) encourage streetscape and façade improvements that revitalize the cultural and historic character of the Downtown Area; - e) further enhance the Downtown Areas so they continue to be a source of pride in the Region and beyond; - f) establish a definitive boundary for the Downtown Area within which a mixed use, pedestrianoriented environment can be enhanced and fostered; - g) reinforce the importance of the Downtown Area by identifying and promoting a complementary area for transitional commercial development; and, - h) protect the residential character of the area adjacent to the Downtown Area.

 The Downtown Area designation as shown on Schedules A3 and A6 to this plan applies to the traditional downtown commercial districts and adjacent areas that contain a mix of residential, institutional and commercial uses in the communities of Georgetown and Acton.
-Within the Georgetown Downtown Area designation there are three primary sub-areas - Downtown Core Sub-Area, Downtown Complimentary Sub-Area, and the Downtown Redevelopment Sub-Area.
-Within the Acton Downtown Area there are four primary sub-areas - Downtown Core Sub-Area, Downtown Residential/Office Sub-Area, Downtown Redevelopment Sub-Area, Downtown Residential/Office Sub-Area, Downtown Redevelopment Sub-Area and the Downtown Medium Density Residential/Commercial Sub-

-Area.
-The sub-areas are shown on Schedules A4 and A7 to this Plan.
+The Georgetown Downtown Area designation is governed by the land use and built form policies of the Downtown Georgetown Secondary Plan, contained in Section H7 of this Plan.
+Within the Acton Downtown Area there are four primary subareas - Downtown Core Sub-Area, Downtown Residential/Office Sub-Area, Downtown Redevelopment Sub-Area and the Downtown Medium Density Residential/Commercial Sub-Area.
+The sub-areas are shown on Schedules A7 to this Plan.